 Prolonged blackout, confusion after the event, incomplete recovery and tongue biting all suggest that the cause is not a simple faint.

 Treatments for fainting and syncope

 Treatment will depend on the likely cause of your blackout.
 You may be asked to keep a diary of your faints, including what you were doing when each happened.
-Most people will only need to see their GP but you may be referred for further investigation and treatment at a hospital.
+Most people can be seen and treated by their GP, but some may need to be referred for further investigation and treatment at a hospital.

-What can you do if you feel like you're going to faint?
+If you feel like you're going to faint, you can:

 - Lie down flat with your legs up on a chair or against a wall or sit down on the ground with your head between your knees.
 Do not just sit on a chair.

 - Squatting down on your heels can be very effective and is less noticeable in public.

 - When feeling better, get up carefully.
 If symptoms return, resume the position.

 If you faint again: